zakkindl/local-first/README.md

-This is a test for Git and R
+This is a test for Git and R by following the course.

+Additional text